-We outline our work on material issues through the GRI Sustainability Reporting Standards.
-We undertake this process annually, monitoring issues to determine if they are becoming more or less important and ensure we capture any emerging issues, and our actions are in line with our stakeholders’ expectations.
+We present our material issues using the GRI Sustainability Reporting Standards 2021.
+We monitor issues to determine if they are becoming more or less important, identify emerging issues, and ensure we are broadly aligned with our stakeholder expectations.

-Because our divisions face unique challenges and operate in different environments, each division conducts its own annual materiality assessment by gathering feedback from its stakeholders and prioritising its most material sustainability issues.
-The divisional material sustainability assessments then inform the Group process.
+As each of our autonomous divisions face unique challenges and operate in different environments, each division conducts its own annual materiality assessment by gathering feedback from its stakeholders and prioritising its most important sustainability issues.
+Wesfarmers then consolidates these divisional materiality assessments by scoring them according to how often they are identified as a material issue.
+An average is then taken of individual material issues.
+This score of each division-identified material issue is an input to the Group materiality assessment.

-1. Review inputs to develop a list of issues
+1. Gather inputs to develop a list of issues

 2. Prioritise issues

-The issues were reviewed during and at the end of the process.
-Independent sources of information such as the UN Sustainable Development Goals and external corporate reputations survey are used to validate the issues identified during the process.
+The issues are reviewed during and at the end of the process.
+Independent sources of information, including the UN Sustainable Development Goals and World Economic Forums Global Risks Report, are used to validate the issues identified during the process.

 4. External review